SelecTree: Tree Detail

 Leaves Trifoliate, Dark Green, No Change, Evergreen.

 Flowers Inconspicuous.
 Flowers in Summer.
-Has either male or female flowers (dioecious).
+Has either male or female reproductive parts (dioecious).
 Trees may be sold as male or female.

 Red or Yellow Drupe, Small (0.25 - 0.50 inches), fruiting in Fall.